bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% img click configure positions; wide; /images/tutorials/getting_started_with_lps/Click configure positions.png %}

 A pop-up window will appear.
-Click the button __"Get from anchors"__ to get the list of anchors and fill up the positions.
+Click the button __"Get from anchors"__ to get the list of anchors and fill up the positions with the values currently stored in the anchors.

 {% img click get from anchors; medium; /images/tutorials/getting_started_with_lps/Click get from anchors.png %}
 {% img enter anchor positions; medium ; /images/tutorials/getting_started_with_lps/Enter anchor positions.png %}

+Update the positions (coordinates) of the anchors.
+Note: measurements in meters.

+When a value differs from the currently configured value, the box turns red.

 {% endsi_step %}

 {% si_step Write position to anchors %}
 * To save the new anchor positions in the anchors press the __"Write to anchors"__ button
-* Verify that the anchor position boxes changes from red to green.
-If no change has occurred within 5 seconds try to write again
+* Verify that the anchor position boxes changes from red to green, which indiates that the new position has been written to the anchor and red back to the client.
+The read back process may take up to 5 seconds, please be patient.
+If no change has occurred after 5 to 10 seconds, the write did probably not work for all anchors, try to write again by clicking the __"Write to anchors"__ button.

 {% img write position to anchors; medium; /images/tutorials/getting_started_with_lps/Write position to anchors.png %}
 {% endsi_step %}